jchen706/freebsdsdcard/README.md

 The QEMU image can be used by "unxz FreeBSD....img".

+The image file name has to the same in qemu.sh to run the next command.

 On command line ./qemu.sh should run the qemu file.

 If you are making a new image, you can add cores by typing "-smp 4" to add four cores to the qemu image.